 The shopping24 commerce network consists of 10 product search engines, over 1000 advertisers and more than 100 publishers.

 The shopping24 commerce network consists of its own product search engines and a large publisher network, including Google-Shopping-Ads.
-Our shopping portals are fashion24.de, shopping24.de, living24.de ,wohnklamotte.de and discount24.de.
-With the international expansion in the last few years, the portals einkaufen24.ch in Switzerland, shoparound.at in Austria and shoparound.nl in the Netherlands have also been added.
+Our shopping portals are fashion24.de, shopping24.de, living24.de and discount24.de.
+With the international expansion in the last few years, the portals einkaufen24.ch in Switzerland, shoparound.at in Austria, shoparound.nl in the Netherlands, yalook.it in Italy, shoparound.fr in France, thundershopping.co.uk in the UK, shoparound.dk in Denmark and shoparound.pt in Portugal have also been added.
 With a target group-specific and individually adapted traffic mix, you benefit directly from an increase in reach and sales.

 mrge is the global leading Commerce Advertising platform, connecting more than 5,500 publishers, 50,000 advertisers and 100 networks in over 160 countries. mrge uses intelligent tools, technologies and formats to place brand messages near or within content, creating value for publishers, advertisers and users alike.
 In addition to shopping24, the group also includes digidip, focusing on premium publishers with influential traffic and Yieldkit, focusing on high reach and performance. mrge is backed by private equity investment group Waterland